We exist for one reason – to grant magical wishes to enrich the lives of children and young people fighting life-threatening conditions.

 As word spread about our work, more and more people began coming forward to volunteer their time.
 In our second year, we granted 13 wishes.
 We took on our first full-time member of staff in 1989.
 And by the end of our fourth year, with the support of a growing team of passionate volunteers, we'd granted 100 magical wishes.
 Our volunteers would spend nearly every weekend out and about across the country – giving presentations, accepting cheques, and spreading the word about Make-A-Wish.
 And as more families turned to us, we began setting up regional offices and taking on even more volunteers so we could keep granting wishes.
 There was never a dull moment.

 We're still based in Camberley today.
-And volunteers are still at the heart of our organisation – their kind support has helped us grant over 9,000 magical wishes to date.
+And volunteers are still at the heart of our organisation – their kind support has helped us grant more than 11,000 magical wishes to date.
 But we need your help to keep granting more.
 Find out how you can become a volunteer or other ways you can support us, or read about some of the magical wishes we've granted.